 Select ToUpper from the list by double clicking it.
 Because it's a Method, you need some round brackets.
 Type a left round bracket and you'll see a yellow box appear, giving you the available options for this Method.
 For the ToUpper Method, there are only two options available:

 You can press the Down arrow on your keyboard to see the other one.
 But the first one, 1 of 2, is the one we need.
 As the tool tip is telling you, this Method converts the string to upper case.
-(The current culture it is talking about is which language you're typing in: a symbolic language like Chinese or Japanese will have different grammatical rules than English.)

 The round brackets of the Method are empty, meaning it doesn't take any arguments.
 So just type the right round bracket, followed by a semicolon to end the line.
 Your code should look like this:

 Now run your programme.
 When the form starts it will look like this: